'Rangers yet to make presence felt in Champions League'

 Can we be critical of Rangers for losing to Liverpool?

 Actually, yes.
 There's a financial gulf as wide as the Mersey between these two clubs and a quality gap twice as wide again, but Rangers never showed up with enough intent, aggression and bravery in their play.
 Did they work hard enough?
 Not all of them did.
 Malik Tillman might want to review his performance more than most.
-Time and again his work-rate in retreating to lend resistance against the red tide was nowhere near good enough.
+Time and again his work rate in retreating to lend resistance against the red tide was nowhere near good enough.

 Did they look like a team who believed themselves capable of making a match of this?
 They displayed little or none of that, until right at the end.
 James Tavernier and Borna Barisic looked terrified to go forward for fear of what might happen if Liverpool countered on them.
 Rangers existed in the match.
 That's all.
 Beyond McGregor, few of them had anything to remember this by.